 Our commercial success depends in part on avoiding infringement of the patents and proprietary rights of third parties.
 However, our research, development and commercialization activities may be subject to claims that we infringe or otherwise violate patents or other intellectual property rights owned or controlled by third parties.
 Other entities may have or obtain patents or proprietary rights that could limit our ability to make, use, sell, offer for sale or import our product candidates and products that may be approved in the future, or impair our competitive position.
-There is a substantial amount of litigation, both within and outside the United States, involving patent and other intellectual property rights in the biopharmaceutical industry, including patent infringement lawsuits, oppositions, reexaminations, Inter Partes Review, or IPR, proceedings and Post Grant Review, or PGR, proceedings before the USPTO and/or corresponding foreign patent offices.
+There is a substantial amount of litigation, both within and outside the United States, involving patent and other intellectual property rights in the biopharmaceutical industry, including patent infringement lawsuits, oppositions, reexaminations, inter partes review proceedings and post grant review proceedings before the USPTO and/or corresponding foreign patent offices.
 Numerous third-party U.S. and foreign issued patents and pending patent applications exist in the fields in which we are developing product candidates.
-There may be third-party patents or patent applications with claims to materials, formulations, methods of manufacture or methods for treatment related to the use or manufacture of our product candidates.
+There may be third-party patents or patent applications with claims to materials, formulations, methods of manufacture of our product candidates.